 Each hub partner specialises in an area of work that is making change in their region.

-- Culture 2 Commons is a partnership of three Zagreb-based civil society organisations: Clubture, Operation City and Right to the City, connecting civil society organizations dealing with cultural, youth and commons-based issues across ex-Yugoslavia.
+Culture 2 Commons is a partnership of three Zagreb-based civil society organisations: Clubture, Operation City and Right to the City, connecting civil society organisations dealing with cultural, youth and commons-based issues across ex-Yugoslavia.

 Led by ECF together with six cultural organisations from across Europe: Culture 2 Commons - Alliance Operation City, Clubture Network, Right to the City - (Croatia), Les Tetes de l’Art (France), Krytyka Polityczna (Poland), Oberliht (Moldova), Platoniq - Goteo (Spain), and Subtopia (Sweden), the network works on topics such as the Commons, Public Space, Culture and Economy as a group and in their independent, diverse activities.
 We are co-developing and exchanging expertise and engaging local communities into the work we do.
 The aim of the programme is to scale up our activities, combine our influence, highlight and connect new practices with European policy makers and gain knowledge from each other.